DDieterich/ODBCapture/docs/Generated-Self-Build.md

 DBMS_METADATA has become a popular package for creating DDL (and DCL) from an Oracle database.
 The ODBCapture implementation uses DBMS_METADATA.get_ddl wherever possible to provde generic functionality for build script generation.

-The DBMS_SQL package provides an interface to use dynamic SQL to parse any data manipulation language (DML) or data definition language (DDL) statement using PL/SQL.
-The ODBCapture implementation uses DBMS_SQL to create the comprehensive data loader (cldr) script data, typically in CSV files.
+The DBMS_SQL package provides an interface to use dynamic SQL to parse any data query statement using PL/SQL.
+The ODBCapture implementation uses DBMS_SQL to create the comprehensive data loader (cldr) script, with SQL*Loader Control File and CSV Database file.
+The "cldr" script includes pre-load processing, like dropping specific foreign key constraints, and post-load processing, like translating data loaded in the database.

 ### Tool Configuration

 Configuration of ODBCapture is required to accomplish the needs previously described.
-* **Element** configuration is very specific and should not be modified without a thorough understanding.
+* **Element** configuration is very specific and should not be modified without a thorough understanding of ODBCapture internals.
 * **Build Type**, and **User/Schema** configurations are the minimum required for ODBCapture to work.
 At least one Build Type and one User/Schema configuration must be created.
 * **Role**, **Database Object**, and **Data Load** configurations are all optional.

 **Element Configuration**

 The element configuration data should not be changed.
 The internal operation of the build script generator relies on certain data items in this configuration.

+* ELEMENT_SEQ - The sequence these elements appear in the installation build scripts.
 * ELEMENT_NAME - An internal element designation used to generate build scripts.
-* ELEMENT_SEQ - The sequence these elements appear in the installation build scripts.
 * FILE_EXT1, FILE_EXT2, FILE_EXT3 - Build script file name extensions.
-* OBJECT_TYPE - Matching databse object type from DBA_OBJECTS.
+* OBJECT_TYPE - Matching database object type from DBA_OBJECTS.

 **Build Type Configuration**

 At least one Build Type configuration is required to generate build scripts.
 These Build Types are used to resolve dependencies between the various installation layers as needed.
 It is possible for Build Types to have no relationship (not layered).

 * BUILD_TYPE - Name of this Build Type.
+* BUILD_SEQ -  Sequence for this Build Type.
-* BUILD_TYPE_PARENT - Parent of this Build Type.
+* BUILD_SEQ_PARENT - Parent of this Build Type.
 This defines the installation layers.

 **User/Schema Configuration**

 At least one User/Schema configuration is required to generate build scripts.
 This configuration defines which database users are included in which Build Types.

-* BUILD_TYPE - Name of the Duild Type.
+* USERNAME - Database username (schema name).
-* USERNAME - Database username.
-This is the default Build Type for the user.
-By default, all user objects will be generated at this Build Type.
+* BUILD_TYPE - This is the default Build Type for this user.
+By default, all user objects will be generated for this Build Type.
+* ORACLE_PROVIDED - Identifies a schema provided by Oracle.
+No scripts are generated for these schema.
+* PROFILE - Default profile for this user.
+* TEMPORARY_TSPACE" - Temporary tablespace to be used when creating this user (Default is 'TEMP').
-* TABLESPACE_NAME - Default tablespace to be used when creating this user.
+* DEFAULT_TSPACE - Default tablespace to be used when creating this user.
+* TS_QUOTA - Default tablespace quota for this user (Default is UNLIMITED).

+**Tablespace Quota Configuration**

+This configuration is used when additional Tablespace Quotas are required for a user.

+* USERNAME - Database username (schema name).
-* TS_SIZE - User quota on the default tablespace.
+* TSPACE_NAME - Name of the tablespace to add quota
+* TS_QUOTA - Size of the quota for this user and tablespace (Default is UNLIMITED).

 **Role Configuration**

 Role configuration is optional.
 If the database doesn't have any roles of interest, this configration can remain empty.

-* BUILD_TYPE - Name of the Build Type.
 * ROLENAME - Name of the database role to generated build scripts.
+* BUILD_TYPE - This is the default Build Type for this role.
+* ORACLE_PROVIDED - Identifies a role provided by Oracle.
+No scripts are generated for these roles.

 **Database Object Configuration**

 Database object configuration is optional.
-If all database objects should be included in the default Build Type for a schema, this configuration can remain empty.
+Because all database objects are included in the default Build Type for a schema, this configuration is only necessary to move object installation to another Build Type.

 * BUILD_TYPE - Name of the Build Type.
-* USERNAME - Database username.
+* USERNAME - Database username (schema owner).
 * ELEMENT_NAME - An internal element designation used to generate build scripts.
 * OBJECT_NAME_REGEXP - Limits which database objects to include in build scripts generated for this Build Type.
-Objects that match this filter will not be included in the default Build Type.
+Objects that match this Regular Expression will NOT be included in the default Build Type for the user.

 **Data Load Configuration**